RRZE-HPC/Ultimate-SpMV/README.md

 Notes:
+- This is a work in progress.
+Please email any problems or suggestions to dane.c.lacey@fau.de
 - kernel_format can be any one of: crs, scs, ell
 - The -c and -s options are only relevant when the scs kernel is selected
 - Dependencies: